 stronger 4 longer

-By prioritising muscle health at a national level, Australia can reduce the burden of chronic disease, support an independent ageing population, and build a more resilient healthcare system for the future.
+By investing in muscle today, we can reduce the burden of chronic disease, help Australians remain active and independent for longer, and build a stronger, more sustainable healthcare system for future generations.

 Events